Anoris T i-Size

 A doctor can issue an exemption certificate if a child is unable to use a restraint or seatbelt because of their condition.

 A driver can be fined up to £500 if a child under 14 isn't in the correct car seat or wearing a seatbelt while you're driving.
-However, there are exceptions to the law when it comes to travelling in taxis, minicabs and Ubers.
+However, there are exceptions to the law when travelling in taxis, minicabs and Ubers.

 If you have a child under three years of age, some experts feel the best option is to sit the child next to you on their own seat (if they are able to), or use your own car seat.

-Holding them on your lap isn’t the best option because in the event of a serious crash your body weight may crush the child or, even worse, they may be flung out the car.
+Holding them on your lap isn’t the best option, because in the event of a serious crash your body weight may crush the child or, even worse, they may be flung out of the car.

 We would recommend finding a taxi firm that can provide a car seat for when you travel, or bring your own.